SPORK-3196/utility-server/README.md

-# README #
+# About Utility Server #
+Utility Server is a LAMP (Linux, Apache, MySQL, PHP) server that Team SPORK uses to host and operate our workshop intranet.

-### About ###
+### Setup ###
-Pi Server is the Raspberry Pi LAMP server that ties together the subsystems of the SPORKshop.
-* Version 1.0.0
+* Install Linux

-### Setting it up ###
-* Install a Raspbian build on a Raspberry Pi
+  * We use Ubuntu running on an old desktop, but Raspbian on a Pi works well also
 * Install Apache, PHP, and MySQL
-* Place Pi Server source files in /var/www/html/ directory
+* Place the Server source files in /var/www/html/ directory

-The Pi Server is now ready to be used.
-Make sure all subsystems have been configured properly for the Pi's IP Address.
+  * Alternatively, it is possible to use a symbolic link to the repository